Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 ---

+### 4. 🧭 Visualization Analysis

+To enhance explainability and user experience, the recommendation system now includes **lifestyle-based radar charts** that visualize each breed’s characteristics across six dimensions:

+- Space Requirements
+- Exercise Needs
+- Grooming Level
+- Owner Experience
+- Health Considerations
+- Noise Behavior

+These visualizations help users intuitively understand how a breed aligns with their lifestyle preferences.

+When users compare two breeds, both **radar charts** and **bar charts** are displayed side-by-side, offering a clear contrast across all factors—ideal for thoughtful decision-making.

+All visual elements are powered by the **same internal dataset and scoring logic** used by the recommendation engine, ensuring consistency between what the model computes and what the user sees.

+---

 ## 📊 Results
 - **F1 Score:** The system achieved an overall **F1 Score of 88.70%,** across 124 breeds.
 - **Few-Shot Ready:** The architecture is prepared to support new breeds or species with minimal training data, enabling easy scalability.